department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 - Social Security number
 - Military status and service history (like service dates, discharge character, and rank—commonly found on the DD214 or other separation documents)
-- Disability rating, if you're applying for Chapter 31.
+- Disability rating, if you're applying for Vocational Rehabilitation.

 </div>
 </div>